crash1115/pf2e-downtime/README.md

 - `Edit Project` will open up the Edit Project window and allow you to make changes to your project.
 - `Delete Project` will delete the project from your sheet.

+## Creating Shared Projects
+You can create Shared Projects from the Downtime tab of the party sheet by pressing the `New Shared Project` button.
+This creates a project that will appear on the party sheet's Downtime tab.
+These projects can be selected by any member of the party when they Spend downtime.
+Their available downtime will be reduced as normal, but the project's progress value will only increase automatically if the player has ownership permissions for the party actor that owns the shared project.
+If not, they'll be prompted to ask the GM or owner to make the update for them.

 ---

 # Public API
-Foundry reccomends modules expose their API in a specific way, so I did that.
+Foundry recommends modules expose their API in a specific way, so I did that.
 You can access the API like so:
 ```js
 const api = game.modules.get('pf2e-downtime')?.api;
 ```